 - If you have been told you have high levels of prolactin in your blood (hyperprolactinaemia).

-- If you or a close relative has ever had high levels of lipids in blood (hypertriglyceridaemia).
+- If you or a close relative have ever had high levels of lipids in blood (hypertriglyceridaemia).

 - If you had any problems with jaundice, severe itchy blistering, or any involuntary muscle movements during a pregnancy.